Applicant Tracking SystemsJobscan's Guide to Applicant Tracking Systems and How to Optimize Your Resume for Them

 ATS are not perfect.
 There are many good candidates whose resumes the recruiter/hiring manager might never see because they don’t include the correct keywords.
 However, ATS is great resource overall because it helps solve the problem of sorting through tons of resumes.

 As a job seeker, you should get to know everything about ATS, and construct your resume based on the job posting for which you are applying.
-How you format your resume is also important.
-Tailoring your well formatted resume to applicant tracking systems and to the job you hope to get will raise your chances of getting an interview.
+How you format your resume is also important factor for applicant tracking systems as they can be outdated or incorrect when parsing certain resume formats.
+Tailoring a well formatted resume to applicant tracking systems and to the job you hope to get will raise your chances of getting an interview.

 Applicant Tracking System Keywords